 Slated profiles are divided into two main types - projects and people.
 Each project has an overall Package Score, and each person has a Personal Slated Score.

-A Personal Slated Score is an analysis of each member’s credited work history used to estimate project team strength.
+A Personal Slated Score is an analysis of a member’s credited work history and is used to estimate project team strength.
 Scores are out of 100, adjusted for inflation, depreciate over time, and factor in the following criteria: box office, profitability, series success, festival and awards, role rank, and company rank.